carlosaadames/OnPremise-DataPipeLine-Testing-Example/readme.md

 # Usage:
 This proof of concept focuses on usage of airflow v.3.x on premise to orchestrate a pyspark data pipeline.
 Before running, populate your settings in `dags\config.py`.
-The intent is for on premise testing before moving to a prodiction environment.
+The intent is for on premise testing before moving to a production environment.

 ## CLI Execution:
 ```bash